Dave-team/Knowledge-base/Negotiation.md

 I'm still having a hard time understanding the MAR vs credits for our projections, so I think it will be easier to talk through it in person.
 Also, I'd like to talk about the price increase and if there is any room to negotiate (without the same level of heavy discount).

 Will

+Hi Lynn,

+We reviewed our MAR projections and believe that 15M MAR (25,333 credits) will suffice.
+In terms of seasonality, we expect to see 2X the average MAR in the months of November, December, and January (see our monthly projection in the screenshot below).

+Could you provide us with a 1 and a 2-year proposal based on this?

+Let us know if you need any more details.

+Thanks,

+Dave